Ilya M. Sobol'

-Ilya Meyerovich Sobol' (Илья Меерович Соболь; born 15 August 1926) is a Russian mathematician, known for his work on Monte Carlo methods.
-His research spans several applications, from nuclear studies to astrophysics, and has contributed significantly to the field of sensitivity analysis.
+Ilya Meyerovich Sobol' (Илья Меерович Соболь; 15 August 1926 – 9 December 2025) was a Russian mathematician, known for his work on Monte Carlo methods.
+His research spanned several applications, from nuclear studies to astrophysics, and has contributed significantly to the field of sensitivity analysis.

-Biography
+Life and career

-Ilya Meyerovich Sobol' was born on August 15, 1926, in Panevėžys (Lithuania).
-When World War II reached Lithuania his family was evacuated to Izhevsk.
+Ilya Meyerovich Sobol' was born on 15 August 1926, in Panevėžys, Lithuania.
+When World War II reached Lithuania, his family was evacuated to Izhevsk.
 Here Sobol' attended high school which he finished in 1943 with distinction.
 Sobol' then moved to Moscow at the Faculty of Mechanics and Mathematics of Moscow State University, where he graduated with distinction in 1948.
-Ilya Meyerovich Sobol' recognizes Aleksandr Khinchin, Viktor Vladimirovich Nemytskii, and A. Kolmogorov as his teachers.
+Ilya Meyerovich Sobol' recognized Aleksandr Khinchin, Viktor Vladimirovich Nemytskii, and A. Kolmogorov as his teachers.

 In 1949, Sobol' joined a laboratory of the Geophysical Complex Expedition at the Institute of Geophysics of the USSR Academy of Sciences led by Andrey Nikolayevich Tikhonov.
 This laboratory was subsequently merged with the Institute of Applied Mathematics of the USSR Academy of Sciences.

-He has been for many years professor at the Department of Mathematical Physics of the Moscow Engineering Physics Institute, and was an active contributor to the Journal of Computational Mathematics and Mathematical Physics.
+Sobol' was for many years professor at the Department of Mathematical Physics of the Moscow Engineering Physics Institute, and was an active contributor to the Journal of Computational Mathematics and Mathematical Physics.

+Sobol' died in Moscow on 9 December 2025, at the age of 99.

 Contribution

-I.M.
-Sobol' has contributed to the scientific literature with about one hundred and seventy scientific papers and several textbooks.
+Sobol contributed to the scientific literature with about one hundred and seventy scientific papers and several textbooks.

 In his student years, Sobol' was actively engaged in solving various mathematical problems.
 His first scientific works concerning ordinary differential equations were published in renowned mathematical journals in 1948.
 Some of his subsequent studies were also devoted to this subject.
-During his years at the Institute of Applied Mathematics Sobol' took part in the computations for the first Soviet atomic and hydrogen bombs.
+During his years at the Institute of Applied Mathematics Sobol, he took part in the computations for the first Soviet atomic and hydrogen bombs.
 He also worked with Alexander Samarskii on the computation of temperature waves.